ZekaiUregen/GateWayToWebSockets/ReadMe.md

 Clients in public area sends Web Socket Requests with query parameter which including web socket ip in a protected network.
 This application takes this requests as a Web Socket Server and redirect to other web socket servers in local network.

+For testing, demo web socket urls which opened to public network are used such as "ws://echo.websocket.org" and "ws://demos.kaazing.com/echo".

+Gateway management is provided by SockedHandler.java.

 Client1 send a requests as "ws://localhost:8080/name?websocketip=ws://echo.websocket.org"
-For testing we use demo websockets is always running.Ip of "ws://echo.websocket.org" is a test ip.
-Gateway opens connection and create a WebSocketClient for target web socket("ws://echo.websocket.org").
+Gateway opens connection for coming request and create a WebSocketClient for target web socket("ws://echo.websocket.org").
-For message traffic controlling, put this client session and websocketClient a hashmap.
+For message traffic controlling,Gateway puts public client session and websocketClient into a hashmap.
-When same client sends a message our Gateway Web Socket server find the WebsocketClient of this client session from Hashmap, and sends message by using this WebSocketClient.
+When same client sends a message to Gateway, gateway finds the WebsocketClient of this client session from Hashmap, and sends message by using this WebSocketClient.

 ## Getting Started